ethereum/ethereum-org-website/src/content/decentralized-identity.md

 ## Benefits of decentralized identity {#benefits-of-decentralized-identity}

-1. Decentralized identity increases increases individual control of identifying information.
+1. Decentralized identity increases individual control of identifying information.
 Decentralized identifiers and attestations can be verified without relying on centralized authorities and third-party services.

 2. Decentralized identity solutions facilitates a trustless, seamless, and privacy-protecting method for verifying and managing user identity.